Ming treasure voyages: Second voyage

 The imperial order for the second voyage was issued in October 1407.
 The edict was addressed to Zheng He, Wang Jinghong, and Hou Xian (侯顯).
 Lang Ying's Qixiuleigao (七修類稿) records that Zheng, Wang, and Hou were dispatched in 1407.
 The Taizong Shilu records that Zheng and others went as envoys to the countries of Calicut, Malacca, Semudera, Aru, Jiayile, Java, Siam, Champa, Cochin, Abobadan, Quilon, Lambri, and Ganbali.

-On 30 October 1407, a grand director was dispatched with a squadron to Champa before Zheng followed with the main body of the fleet.
+On 30 October 1407, a grand director was dispatched with a squadron to Champa before Zheng followed with the main body of the treasure fleet.
 The fleet departed in the fifth year of the Yongle reign (late 1407 or possibly early 1408).
 The fleet traveled from Nanjing to Liujiagang to Changle.
 Then it sailed to Champa; Siam; Java; Malacca; Semudera, Aru, and Lambri on Sumatra; Jiayile, Abobadan, Ganbali, Quilon, Cochin, and Calicut in India.
-Dreyer (2007) states that it is possible that Siam and Java were visited by the main fleet or by detached squadrons before regrouping at Malacca.
-During this voyage, Zheng and his fleet did not land on Ceylon.
+Dreyer (2007) states that it is possible that Siam and Java were visited by the fleet or by detached squadrons before regrouping at Malacca.
+During this voyage, the fleet did not land on Ceylon.
 The fleet was tasked to carry out the formal investiture of Mana Vikraan as the King of Calicut.
 A tablet was placed in Calicut to commemorate the relationship between China and India.

 In this voyage, the Chinese forcibly settled the enmity between Ming China and Java.
 In a civil war on Java between 1401 and 1406, the King of West Java killed 170 members of a Chinese embassy who had come ashore in his rival's territory at East Java.
 The entry dated to 23 October 1407 in the Ming Shilu states that the Western King of Java had sent an envoy to the Ming court to admit his guilt for mistakenly killing 170 Ming troops who had gone ashore to trade.
 It further states that the Ming court responded by demanding 60,000 liang of gold for compensation and atonement, warning that they would dispatch an army to punish the Javanese ruler for his crime if he failed to comply and stating that the situation in Annam (referring to Ming China's successful invasion of Vietnam) could serve as an example.
 The Chinese accepted the payment and apology, and restored diplomatic relations.
 Yan Congjian's Shuyu Zhouzilu notes that the emperor later forgave 50,000 liang of gold that was still owed from this as long as the western ruler was remorseful for his crime.
 Tan (2005) remarks that Zheng had submitted the case of the killings to the emperor for a decision, rather than undertake a military invasion in revenge, as the killings were not willful.
 The Chinese would use further voyages to keep surveillance over Java.